Affinity Sutton Case Study

 The result was a shortlist of 20 people almost all of whom were confirmed by Field Officers on the ground to be those in most need of help.

-It is now being developed further for use by others who provide similar housing services such as Local Government and Third Sector organisations.
+The method is now being developed further for use by others who provide similar housing services such as Local Government and Third Sector organisations.

 De Montfort University Case Study